FamilySearch: FamilySearch

 On 16 November 2012, it was announced that the new Family Tree database would be available to all users of New FamilySearch, and that the New FamilySearch database would eventually be phased out.
-On 5 March 2013, it was announced that Family Tree would now be available to everyone, whether or not they were members of the Church.
+On 5 March 2013, it was announced that Family Tree would now be available to everyone, whether or not they were members of the church.

 On 16 April 2013, FamilySearch completely revamped the site design generally, with new features and a changed color scheme.
 Some of the new features include an interactive fan chart and some printing capabilities, as well as the ability to add photos to Family Tree.

-In February 2014, FamilySearch announced partnerships with Ancestry.com, findmypast and MyHeritage, which includes sharing massive amounts of their databases with those companies, and members of the Church receiving free subscriptions with these companies.
+In February 2014, FamilySearch announced partnerships with Ancestry.com, findmypast and MyHeritage, which includes sharing massive amounts of their databases with those companies, and members of the church receiving free subscriptions with these companies.
 They also have a standing relationship with BillionGraves, in which the photographed and indexed images of graves are both searchable on FamilySearch and are linked to individuals in the family tree.
 At the end of 2015, FamilyTree had 1.1 billion persons added by 2.47 million contributors.

 In August 2017, FamilySearch discontinued distribution of physical microfilm to its family history centers due to large-scale availability of digital images of those films and planned digitization of remaining films.
 In May 2018, FamilySearch added and digitized its 2 billionth record.
 In September 2020, FamilySearch announced that it now includes 8 billion names, 3.2 billion digital images, and 490,000 digital books, with over 1 million new records each day.
 7 billion names from almost every country were added within the last 10 years.

 Activities

 RootsTech

 Since 2011, FamilySearch International has organized an annual family history and technology conference called RootsTech.
 It is held annually in the Salt Palace Convention Center, Salt Lake City, Utah.
-The conference is attended by professional and amateur genealogists, technology developers, and members of the Church.
+The conference is attended by professional and amateur genealogists, technology developers, and church members.
 In 2014 there were nearly 13,000 people in attendance.
 As of 2020, it is the world's largest family history and technology conference in the world.
 It is the successor to three former conferences: the Conference on Computerized Family History and Genealogy, the Family History Technology Workshop and the FamilySearch Developers Conference.

 Website

 Historical Records

 The main service of the FamilySearch website is to offer access to digital images and indexes of genealogical records.
 These images can be searched along with a number of databases.
-While access to the records is always free, some records have restricted access, and can only be viewed at a FamilySearch Center, at an Affiliate Library, or by members of the Church.
+While access to the records is always free, some records have restricted access, and can only be viewed at a FamilySearch Center, at an Affiliate Library, or by church members.
 FamilySearch.org also contains the catalog of the FamilySearch Library in Salt Lake City, Utah.
 The library holds genealogical records for over 110 countries, territories, and possessions, including over 2.4 million rolls of microfilmed genealogical records; 742,000 microfiche; 490,000 books, serials, and other formats; and 4,500 periodicals.